WSA Parent Ambassadors

 Parent Ambassadors go through an extensive year long advocacy training program.
 Parents learn the basics of government, about specific pieces of legislation, how to contact their lawmakers, how to provide effective testimony, social media advocacy and how to engage parents in their community.
 Parent Ambassadors also receive training on important leadership skills – communications, team-building, goal-setting, conflict management, etc – that enable them to be more effective leaders and advocates.

 Education, Training, and Mobilization

 After several trainings, Ambassadors are expected to take what they have learned and educate, train, and mobilize parents back at their local programs and in their communities.
 Ambassadors are the crucial link to their communities.
-WSA has developed a Parent Newsletter for Ambassadors to use to communicate the latest legislative information and updates to local programs as well as utilizing social media including FACEBOOK.
 Ambassadors provide grassroots training at their Head Start/ECEAP parent policy council meeting and teach parents about pending legislation.
-Ambassadors are expected to provide frequent updates to parents in their local program about legislative issues directly affecting their families and strategic opportunities to weigh in with both state and federal elected officials.
+Ambassadors are expected to provide frequent updates to parents in their local programs and communities about legislative issues directly affecting their families and strategic opportunities to weigh in with both state and federal elected officials.

 - 100 legislative committees in Olympia feature Parent Ambassador testimony.

 - 3600 phone/email contacts with state and federal elected officials.

 - 700 in-person visits with elected officials to talk about issues important to low income parents.